You Have the Same Life That Jesus Had on the Earth Pt. 2

 In answering the question, I’l let God give His answer, using words from, well, His Word.
 Let’s start with Psalm 103.20, “Bless the Lord, ye his angels, that excel in strength, that do his commandments, hearkening unto the voice of his word.”
 Notice the phrase “the voice of his word.”
 God’s word has a voice.
 His voice is heard through His Word, which the angels are listening and responding to.

 Oftentimes it’s through the voice of good pastors, feeding their sheep.
 But, notice that the verse says that angels hearken to the voice of his (God’s) word”-no matter who’s doing the saying-you, me, or the pastor.
 Angels aren’t looking on the outside, and neither should we.
-They don’t care how the person is dressed who spoke God’s written Word.
+They don’t care how the person who spoke God’s written Word is dressed.
 No, they’re listening to what’s being said, not what the vessel looks like.

 Instead of asking God to speak louder our focus should be on getting our minds quiet, on God’s written Word.
 While there’re times to shout, there’s something about being quiet that has its own explanation, that comes by doing.
 Psalm 46:10 says to be still, and know that God is, well, God.